mrkrosenberg/bootstrap/readme.md

 * [CodeAcademy](https://www.codecademy.com/)

 ##What is Class-based CSS?
 (5 min)
-> Discussion, challenge, then demonstration
+<! -- Discussion, challenge, then demonstration -- >

-Create modular classes that *encapsulate* a certain behavior and name them semantically.
+When we create modular classes in CSS, we make style rules that *encapsulate* a certain behavior and name them semantically - that is, very clearly and simply.
+This way, they can be reused multiple times on different elements.

-How would you style CSS for these elements?
+For instance - how would you style CSS for these elements?

 * `.shout` — uppercase the text inside the element
 * `.shadow` — add a drop-text to text inside the element